sogaiu/tree-sitter-clojure/doc/dev-notes.md

     an incorrect expected value will sneak in to tests.

-* Tests can be constrained to specific ones by matching against the test name via `--filter` [#991](https://github.com/tree-sitter/tree-sitter/issues/991)
+* Tests can be constrained to specific ones by matching against the test name via `--filter`:
+  [#991](https://github.com/tree-sitter/tree-sitter/issues/991)

-* Doesn't seem possible to express that a test should result in an error in a generic way [#992](https://github.com/tree-sitter/tree-sitter/issues/992)
+* Doesn't seem possible to express that a test should result in an error in a generic way:
+  [#992](https://github.com/tree-sitter/tree-sitter/issues/992)

 ## Performance Measurement